Frequently Asked Questions

 How can I figure out who the lower-cost providers are?

 At present, you can look for CHI St. Joseph providers.
-Physicians who are part of the CHI St. Joseph doctor’s group, those with a CHI St. Joseph contract and Texas A&M University Health Science Center physicians will have the lower cost and copay.
+Physicians who are part of the CHI St. Joseph doctor’s group, those with a CHI St. Joseph contract and Texas A&M Health Science Center Health Science Center physicians will have the lower cost and copay.
 Beginning September 1, you will see these network providers clearly differentiated on the BlueCross BlueShield Provider Finder under the Brazos Valley Network.

 How much can I save by visiting a CHI St. Joseph Health provider?